On Looking Within (Short Article)

-The term of “looking within" is not, of course, used literarily.
-It is not about seeing your internal organs but, rather, seeing yourself beyond the sphere of societal interactions, beyond the sphere of day-to-day regularity; seeing yourself as a distinct individual with some degree of bigger depth; depth that is otherwise overlooked.
+The term "looking within" is not meant to be taken literally.
+It does not mean seeing your internal organs, but rather seeing yourself beyond the sphere of societal interactions and day-to-day regularity.
+It means seeing yourself as a distinct individual with a degree of depth that is often overlooked.

-There can be many ways where you can discover the deeper aspects of yourself, and many of them are being done through voluntary isolation, AKA, from solitude.
-That is because when you are alone there are less things and beings to distract you from whatever you’re doing, hence the importance of being alone and the relative silence of solitude for concentration.
+There are many ways to discover the deeper aspects of yourself, and many of them involve voluntary isolation, or solitude.
+This is because when you are alone, there are fewer things and beings to distract you from what you are doing.
+Solitude can provide the concentration and silence necessary for self-reflection.

-The said aspects of yourself are, technically, always present within you regardless of the situation.
-It is just that we don’t regularly pay enough attention to them, due to the necessity of focusing on other things for our survival and development.
+The deeper aspects of yourself are always present within you, regardless of the situation.
+It is simply that we do not regularly pay enough attention to them, due to the necessity of focusing on other things for our survival and development.

-Dedicate some time to listen to your thoughts, and even record them in whatever form, as your thoughts are the gates to the desired aspects of the self you may be looking for.
+Dedicate some time to listening to your thoughts, and even record them in whatever form you choose.
+Your thoughts are the gates to the desired aspects of the self you may be looking for.